 Brace treatment is largely successful in patients with kyphosis between 55 and 80 degrees if the diagnosis is made prior to skeletal maturity.
 In order to improve the patients’ quality of life and compliance while wearing the brace, attempts have been made to reduce material burden without the loss of desired in-brace correction.

-Before any kind of bracing is prescribed, in some cases there is a need for a cast in order to correct a marked and rigid kyphotic deformity.
-When there is no risk of spinal cord compression or instability, the preferable approach in patients with severe and rigid kyphosis is gradual correction of the deformity in order to decrease the risks of surgery, facilitate the surgical treatment itself and ameliorate post-surgical outcomes.
+Before any kind of bracing is prescribed, in some cases, there is a need for a cast in order to correct a marked and rigid kyphotic deformity.
+When there is no risk of spinal cord compression or instability, the preferable approach in patients with severe and rigid kyphosis is a gradual correction of the deformity in order to decrease the risks of surgery, facilitate the surgical treatment itself, and ameliorate post-surgical outcomes.

 A common surgical choice for a progressive kyphotic distortion is a solid fusion or arthrodesis of the deformed vertebrae.
 Such fusion may also include one normal vertebra above and one normal vertebra below the affected area.
-On the back of the spine (along the area of the abnormality), a bone graft is placed posteriorly, although anterior placement of additional graft is sometimes pursued in severely angulated curves.
+On the back of the spine and along the area of the abnormality, a bone graft is placed posteriorly, although the anterior placement of an additional graft is sometimes pursued in severely angulated curves.

-Surgery can also include instrumentation (hooks, rods and screws) which helps to correct the deformity in progressive kyphotic cases of older children.
-If the spinal cord is deemed unable to tolerate certain manipulative techniques that aim to straighten the spine, the removal of the mis-shapened vertebrae to realign the spine can be considered.
+Surgery can also include instrumentation in the form of hooks, rods, and screws, which helps to correct the deformity in progressive kyphotic cases of older children.
+If the spinal cord is deemed unable to tolerate certain manipulative techniques that aim to straighten the spine, the removal of the misshapen vertebrae to realign the spine can be considered.

-In addition, an osteotomy (bone-cutting procedure) to re-align the spine is often recommended.
+In addition, an osteotomy, which is a bone-cutting procedure that re-aligns the spine, is often recommended.
 The Smith-Peterson osteotomy is performed at multiple levels to allow secure implementation of additional corrective forces.
-In this procedure, the facets are remove and the spine is bent backward further than normal.
-Although there is only a little bit of correction that can occur over one level (up to 15 degrees), over multiple levels large amounts of correction can be achieved.
+In this procedure, the facets are removed and the spine is bent backward further than normal.
+Although there is only a little bit of correction that can occur over one level (up to 15 degrees), multiple levels of large amounts of correction can be achieved.

 As with any other surgery, there is a risk of ensuing complications which can be very serious.
-The most common ones include pulmonary impairments, nerve injuries, as well as infectious and mechanical complications.
-Delayed complications consist of loss of correction, implant fractures, junctional kyphosis and late osteoarthritis under the fused segment.
+The most common complications include pulmonary impairments, nerve injuries, as well as infectious and mechanical complications.
+Delayed complications consist of loss of correction, implant fractures, junctional kyphosis, and late osteoarthritis under the fused segment.
 Complications could also involve subsequent pain and the need for additional surgery.